 Welcome, Guest: Join JapaForum / Login / Trending / Recent

-JapaForum / Japa Hub / Japa Stories & Survival Tips / How A Nigerian Family’s Japa Plan Turned Into A UK Immigration Crisis Leading To Deportation 355 Views
+JapaForum / Japa Hub / Real Japa Stories / Nigerian Family’s Migration Experience Highlights UK Immigration Challenges 508 Views

 (Go Down)

-Favour only discovered the fee waiver rejection after his daughter was arrested by immigration officers at her London workplace in September.
-She was later released after proving her right to work through an ECS check, but the family was placed on mandatory monthly reporting at the Home Office.
+The family only found out about the rejection after their daughter was arrested by immigration officers at her job in September.
+Although she was released after proving her right to work, the family was placed under routine immigration reporting.

 Adapted from via X (formerly Twitter) as written by @Ohijeme: https://x.com/ohijeme/status/1949120243248349457?s=46